 - Don't use soaps that contain perfumes or dyes.

-- Take nonprescription pain relievers.
+- Take over-the-counter pain relievers.
 Acetaminophen (Tylenol) can help with pain.
 Aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Motrin) and naproxen (Aleve) can help with pain and swelling.

 - Apply ice several times a day for 10 minutes at a time.
 Then place a warm compress on the anal area for another 10 to 20 minutes.